 “No” according to Jason Andrew in his article “Why Michael Gerber’s ‘E-Myth’ fails in the internet age”.

-But for many businesses, the E-Myth is as relevant today as when it was written 40 years ago.
-For them, the answer is a resounding “Yes, it is as relevant today as it was then”.
+But for many, and probably most, businesses, the E-Myth lessons are as relevant today as when they were written 40 years ago.
+So for them, the answer is a resounding “Yes, it is as relevant today as it was then”.

 According to Andrew, we are now in a creative age and age of intangible assets.
-Based on this observation he opens with;
+So based on this observation he opens with;

 “But as of late I’ve been questioning some of the principles and ‘advice’ in Gerber’s book.”

-The first principle Andrew questions is that according to Michael Gerber
+The first principle that Andrew questions is that according to Michael Gerber;